Born: 1956 - Bryan, TX

 My suggestions for those just entering the field

-Grab a hold of what interests you and put everything you can into it.
+Grab a hold of what you have been given the talent to do and put your heart into the people that you work with and serve.
 You will learn and grow, you will be provided opportunities to participate and collaborate.